PAGE 2:

 People claim to be individuals every day.
 Everywhere we go " individuals" follow us.
 They are on television, in movies, newspapers, magazines, they even live with us, in our homes.
 Everyone has a deep desire to stand apart. " Pave your own way."
 A classic example of individualistic patterns set from a society that at the same time pushes you away from that idea.

 In a very literal sense to be an individual you need to live every moment of your existence in your very own personal way.
 Not hindered by the outside and inside persuasions, you make your own choices.
 What does it mean to " make your own choices? " Does it mean that you choose everything based on instinct?
 Can we trust our instincts to lead us in a personal, unorthodox way?
 Does it mean that we spend our life in pursuit of this great task of erasing our past?
 Is that possible?
 Does it mean that we question everything we do in order to make our own choices?
 Would not that mean we are being affected directly from the exact thing we desperately need to escape?
 Would not it be incredibly easy to rebel against the "norm" to appear individual?
 If you rebel against the way of everything else then you are doing the exact same thing that everyone else is doing.
 Rebelling does not institute individualism.
-There is no environment that would serve the purpose of producing an individual.
-Once we use these words "environment " and "producing," we instantly defeat the purpose.
+There is no environment that would serve the purpose of producing an

 In The Soul's Code by James Hillman he states, " The category "unshared environment" is an invention of hard sciences to locate the cause of individual differences " (Hillman, 149).
 An environment that is unshared by it's surroundings is a fallacy.
 He goes on to state, " Even the pillow on which I lie breathing as I float into my own private midnight dream bears traces of duck-down, polyester, and cotton and the environments from which is was manufactured, as well as of the traffic of mites sharing the pillow with me " (149).
 There is no environment capable of testing the individual outside of society.